-Encyclopedias are a great place to start your research!
-They provide background information on an unfamiliar topic; list key terms, facts, statistics, and definitions; and suggest additional resources.
+Encyclopedias can be helpful as you start your research.
+They provide background information on a topic; list key terms, facts, statistics, and definitions; and suggest additional resources.

 Can’t find what you are looking for?

-Government websites are generally considered a reliable and very important source of information.
-The governmental level might be international, federal, state, or local.
+Government websites are generally considered reliable and important sources of information.
+The government might be international, federal, state, or local.
 Types of information include statistics, technical reports, data, court cases, and patents.

 Any Google search may be filtered with a site limit.
 This would usually be "site:gov" (for government) and could be "site.mil" (for military).

 Plus, here are some

 Valuable for agency information, reports, and statistics --- just a few agencies and sites